Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Methods

 \subsection{Aggregation of Bias Scores}

-In this study, we use transformer-based language models for debiasing experiments; thus, activation scores and gradients are computed for each input token representation.
-Therefore, if an input text $x_{j}$ includes $K$ tokens, we have $K$ attribution scores for each neuron.
-Also, there are multiple instances for each task; thus, we should aggregate attributions for tokens and instances as follows:
+\paragraph{Token Aggregation.} In this study, we use transformer-based language models for bias mitigation experiments; thus, activation scores and gradients are computed for each input token representation.
+Therefore, if an input text $x_{j}$ includes $K$ tokens, we have $K$ attribution scores for each neuron; thus, we should aggregate attributions for tokens as follows: